jfbrennan/retchful/README.md

 `delete(url, {id})` - sends an HTTP "DELETE".
 You must specify an id in options.

 `url` - a string.
-Do not include the id of the resource in the url, it will be taken from options.
+Do not include the id of the resource in the url; it will be taken from options.

 `options` - pass-through to fetch's [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) with a few things to be aware of: